Bør Børson jr. (novel): Reception

-The literary critics barely mentioned the book.
-But the satire was met with great popularity among the readers.
+Literary critics barely mentioned the book, but the satire was met with great popularity among readers.

 When Falkberget wrote a sequel called Den nye Bør Børson jr. for the magazine Arbeidermagasinet in 1927, he set the condition that the story should not be issued in book form.

 Derivative works

 The story was adapted for theatre by Toralf Sandø, who also played the title character with the touring ensemble Falkbergets Teater from 1929.
-Their performances in Trondheim in February 1929 were met with full houses and enthusiastic public.
-The story was basis for a film from 1938, where the title role was played by Toralf Sandø.
+Their performances in Trondheim in February 1929 were met with full houses and an enthusiastic public response.
+The story was basis for a 1938 film, where the title role was played by Sandø.
 The theatre version was again staged at Det Norske Teatret in 1958.
 A musical by Harald Tusberg and Egil Monn-Iversen was staged at Det Norske Teatret in 1972, with Rolv Wesenlund as Bør and Britt Langlie as Josefine.
-The musical introduced popular songs such as "Å æ kjinne ein kar", "Børs Song" and "Wienerbrød-tango", and was given the Spellemannprisen Honorary Award for 1972, and a musical film was released in 1974.
+The musical introduced popular songs such as "Å æ kjinne ein kar", "Børs Song" and "Wienerbrød-tango", and was awarded the Spellemannprisen Honorary Award for 1972.
+A film based on Tusberg and Monn-Iversen's musical was released in 1974.
 A comic series in the magazine Nynorsk Vekeblad was drawn by Arne Wold.